learning-js-by-reading-source-codes/vscode-god-mode/README.md

-# VSCODE POWER MODE!!!
+# VSCODE GOD MODE!!!

-Power Mode is one of the most requested extensions for VS Code.
+God Mode is one of the most requested extensions for VS Code.
 Unfortunately, they said it couldn't be done...

 ![not-implementable](images/not-implementable.png)